 Representatives for the Public declined to offer comment to Playbill.com prior to the panel, but Eustis did take the stage to address the audience.
 That statement was posted on the Public's official website.

 Eustis' statement follows:

+Every performance creates a contract, implied or explicit, between the stage and the audience.
+That contract directs how the audience should view the performance, what the rules of engagement are.
+It covers everything from the physical relationship between actors and audience to the border between fiction and fact contained in the performance.
 Our job as a theater is to create that contract anew with every performance, and then to fulfill it.
 We did not do that with The Agony and the Ecstasy of Steve Jobs.
 We would not have called it nonfiction had we known that incidents described in the piece were fabricated.
 We didn't know, and the result was that our audience was misled.
 The piece had a powerful, positive impact on the world, and we are proud of that.
 But that doesn't relieve us of the responsibility of honoring our contract with our audience.

 As artists, we know that truths do not always hinge on facts.
 However, when we present pieces whose power depends on their claim to authenticity, we must hold ourselves to a different and higher standard of accuracy.
 We must ascertain, to the best of our ability, that the facts presented in the piece are, in fact, facts.
 We will do so in the future.